status-im/specs/docs/stable/5-secure-transport.md

 ### Definitions

-- **Perfect Forward Secrecy** is a feature of specific key-agreement protocols which provide assurances that your session keys will not be compromised even if the private keys of the participants are compromised.
+- **Perfect Forward Secrecy** is a feature of specific key-agreement protocols which provide assurances that session keys will not be compromised even if the private keys of the participants are compromised.
 Specifically, past messages cannot be decrypted by a third-party who manages to get a hold of a private key.

 - **Secret channel** describes a communication channel where Double Ratchet algorithm is in use.